Green Electronics 2025

 The speakers

-- Prof Dr Rüdiger Hahn (Heinrich Heine University Düsseldorf), who shed light on the economic aspects of sustainability management
+• Prof. Dr. Rüdiger Hahn (Heinrich Heine University Düsseldorf), who shed light on the economic aspects of sustainability management

-- Prof Dr Markus Glück (Aalen University), who spoke about the role of engineering for a world worth living in
+• Prof. Dr.-Ing.
+Markus Glück (Aalen University), who spoke about the role of engineering for a world worth living in

-- Dr Nils Nissen (Fraunhofer IZM), who reported on greener electronics from Germany
+• Dr. Nils Nissen (Fraunhofer IZM), who reported on greener electronics from Germany

-- Dipl.
+• Dipl.
 Geol.
 Michael Schmidt (German Mineral Resources Agency), who gave an outlook on the supply of raw materials until 2030

 Sustainability management as an economic success factor

-He emphasised that the positive correlation between sustainability and company performance has been empirically proven many times over.
+He emphasized that the positive correlation between sustainability and company performance has been empirically proven many times over.
 In addition, sustainability risks are becoming more and more pressing, such as increasing legal and reputational risks, physical risks due to extreme weather events or competitive risks due to inadequate preparation for various sustainability requirements.

-Prof Dr Hahn saw clear opportunities in the area of sustainable action in the fact that good sustainability management can have a positive impact on both sales and costs – as well as employee satisfaction.
+Prof. Dr. Hahn saw clear opportunities in the area of sustainable action in the fact that good sustainability management can have a positive impact on both sales and costs - as well as employee satisfaction.
 Another opportunity is to integrate sustainability as an integral part of the brand message.

-Digitalisation as an enabler for green production
+Digitalization as an enabler for green production

 With the help of digital type plates, which can be called up via an ID link on the respective Siemens device, technical data, operating instructions or certificates, for example, can be called up online in the browser.